 Just like the undead characters in her first book, Laura Hansen is back with a new novel and a new philanthropic endeavor for local schools.

-“It’s a fun thing for me,” said Hansen of Bellevue.
+“It's a fun thing for me,” said Hansen, who lives in Bellevue and is a cancer biologist and professor at Creighton University.
 “The books are very well-received among young adults, but they also have an appeal for older readers.
 On top of it, being able to give back to the community where my family lives, where my sons go to school, is a wonderful opportunity.”

-As with her first book, Hansen’s second novel revolves around two brothers, Charlie and Jack, who are modeled on and named after Hansen’s own sons, Charlie, 16, and Jack, 13.
-Other characters from around the community have also found their way into Hansen’s books.
+As with her first book, Hansen's second novel revolves around the doings of two brothers, Charlie and Jack, who are modeled on and even named after Hansen's own sons, Charlie, 16, and Jack, 13.
+Other characters from around the community have also found their way into Hansen's narratives.

 The books began as a bedtime exercise where the family would take turns writing up parts of a story and then sharing them.
-Hansen began writing a paragraph a night to share with her sons.
+Ultimately, divergent ideas led to different stories and Hansen began writing a paragraph a night to share with her sons.
 The novel grew from there.

 “It's a family project that turned into a novel,” she said.

-To date, through sales and donations of the first book, Hansen has given more than $1,400 to schools including the funding of a $500 scholarship given by Bellevue Public Schools to a graduating senior.
+To date, through sales and donations of the first book, Hansen has given more than $1,400 back to schools including the funding of a $500 scholarship given by BPS to a graduating senior.
+Money and books have also gone to OPS.